-With any type of barbell complex that you are doing, before you add any type of movement into a complex you need to make sure you have gotten damn good at every single movement that is in your complex.
+With any barbell complex that you are doing.
+Before adding any movement into a complex, you must ensure.
+You have gotten damn good at every movement in your complex.

-Let me back up just a second because some people might not know what a Barbell Complex is all about.
+Let me back up for a second because some people might not know what a Barbell Complex is.

 A Barbell Complex is a strand of different barbell movements.
 And you can do this with kettlebells, dumbbells, and sandbags, but one of my favorite tools for the complex is the barbell.

 A barbell complex can be any work from 2, 3, 4, 5, or even more than five movements in a row with different exercises.
-You can hit anywhere from 1 rep, 2 reps, 3 reps, 4 reps, 5 reps, and go all the way up to 10 reps.
-But basically what you are doing with the complex is as soon as you grab that bar you do your first rep and that bar is not leaving your hands until the very last rep.
+You can hit anywhere from 1 rep, two reps, three reps, four reps, and five reps.
+And go all the way up to 10 reps.
+But basically, what you are doing with the complex is as soon as you grab that bar.
+You do your first rep, and that bar is not leaving your hands until the last rep.

 So those are some things to consider when you start lowering your complexity and doing different things.

 The fact with tip number one, the most important tip, is to make sure you’ve advanced yourself further ahead, so you are ready for a barbell complex.

 Let’s say I got a deadlift to a power clean and overhead press.
 I am good in the deadlifts, and I am good in the overhead press.
 But I suck at power cleans, and you will do a barbell complex with that.
 You have no business having that barbell power clean in your complex.
 Because you are not yet ready to have it in your complex, it would help if you got good at that movement before adding it in.
 So that’s my number one tip.

-When it comes to the barbell complexes make sure you ease into it with the number of movements that you use and the amounts of reps that you use.
+When it comes to the barbell complexes, make sure you ease into them with the number of movements you use and the amounts of reps that you use.